Feature article

 AI summary

-The historic Penscroft homestead in Ashburton has a remarkable past, having been moved up the Hakatere River in 1919 to its current site.
-The current owners completed an extensive four-year renovation, creating a beautiful and functional family home.
+The historic Penscroft homestead in Ashburton has a unique past, having been moved up the Hakatere River in 1919.
+The current owners undertook an extensive four-year renovation, transforming it into a beautiful and functional family home.

 Penscroft, in Elgin, looks like it has always been here, but it was moved in 1919.
 Photo: TRADE ME/NZSIR